 Overview: How New Jersey Cottage Food Law Works

 New Jersey’s cottage food law allows individuals to prepare and sell approved shelf-stable foods from a residential kitchen.
-The program is regulated by the New Jersey Department of Health and local health departments, and it requires operators to obtain a Cottage Food Operator Permit before selling any products.
+The program is administered by the New Jersey Department of Health (NJDOH) Public Health and Food Protection Program at the state level.
+Operators apply to NJDOH for the Cottage Food Operator Permit; local health departments do not issue this permit, though local zoning and business-registration rules still apply.

 The law is designed to support small-scale food entrepreneurs while maintaining food safety standards.
 Compared to some states, New Jersey’s program is more regulated, making careful compliance essential.